newrelic/nr1-workload-geoops/README.md

 # Contributing

 Contributions are welcome (and if you submit a Enhancement Request, expect to be invited to contribute it yourself :grin:).
 Please review our [Contributors Guide](blob/master/CONTRIBUTING.md).

+Keep in mind that when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
+If you'd like to execute our corporate CLA, or if you have any questions, please drop us an email at opensource@newrelic.com.